Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Finding Feasible Teams in a Scheduling Model

 Let $C$ denote the covering using $K$ subsets.
 If we assign each task $t_i$ to any agent $j$ such that $S_j \in C$ and $t_i \in S_j$, then the completion time of the tasks on each processor will be at most equal to $q$.
 In such case we will use only $K$ processors.
 Thus $A$ returns the solution with the makespan at most equal to $\alpha q$ using at most $\beta K$ processors.
 This, however, means that each task $t_i$ is assigned to such agent $j$ that $t_i \in S_j$.
 Thus, the subsets corresponding to the selected processors form the solution of $I$.
 Of course, there is at most $\beta K$ such processors.
 This completes the proof. \end{proof}

-Theorems~\ref{thm:hardnessNP1},~\ref{thm:hardnessNP2},~and~\ref{thm:hardnessNP3} show that the problems \textsc{FFCPS} and \textsc{FFCHS} remain NP-hard even if various parameters are constant.
-Although Theorem~\ref{thm:hardnessNP1} give us NP-hardness even for 2 agents, it is somehow not satisfactory as we used the fact that the deadline $d$ can be very large.
+Theorems~\ref{thm:hardnessNP1},~\ref{thm:hardnessNP2},~and~\ref{thm:hardnessNP3} show that the problems \textsc{FFTPS} and \textsc{FFTHS} remain NP-hard even if various parameters are constant.
+Although Theorem~\ref{thm:hardnessNP1} gives us NP-hardness even for 2 agents, it is somehow not satisfactory as we used the fact that the deadline $d$ can be very large.
 If the deadline is given in unary encoding, we can solve the case for 2 agents by dynamic programming.
-Thus, we asked the question, whether we can solve the problem efficiently for small number of agents, if the size of the input is given in unary encoding.
-We used the parameterized complexity theory~\cite{dow-fel:b:parameterized} to approach this problem: we asked whether \textsc{FFCPS} and \textsc{FFCHS} belong to $\fpt$ for the parameter $n$---the number of the agents, provided the input is given in unary encoding.
+Thus, it is interesting if we can solve the problem efficiently for small numbers of agents, if the input is given in unary encoding.
+We use parameterized complexity theory to approach this problem.
+We ask if \textsc{FFTPS} and \textsc{FFTHS} have $\fpt$ algorithms for the parameter $n$, the number of the agents, provided the input is given in unary encoding.

-Intuitively, $\fpt$ is a class of problems that can be solved in time $f(n)m^{O(1)}$, where $m$ is the size of the input instance, $n$ is a parameter, and $f$ is a computable function.
-The class $\fpt$ is considered to be the class of the easy problems, while classes $\wone \subseteq \wtwo \subseteq \cdots$ are considered to be much harder.
-Unfortunately, \textsc{FFCPS} and \textsc{FFCHS} are also hard for the parameter $n$.

-\begin{theorem} Consider the number of the agents as the parameter. \textsc{FFCPS} and \textsc{FFCHS} are W[1]-hard, even if the agents are the same, if for minimal salaries of the agents equal to 1, and if the size of the input is given in unary encoding. \end{theorem} \begin{proof} We show the reduction from Unary Bin Packing (which is $\wone$-hard~\cite{Jansen:2010:BPF:2155446.2155471}).
+\begin{theorem} Consider the number of agents as the parameter. \textsc{FFTPS} and \textsc{FFTHS} are W[1]-hard, even if all the agents have minimal salaries equal to 1, and if the size of the input is given in unary encoding. \end{theorem} \begin{proof} We show the reduction from Unary Bin Packing (which is $\wone$-hard).
 In the instance of the unary bin packing problem we are given a set $T$ of $q$ items $T = \{t_1, t_2, \dots, t_q\}$ (the size of the item $t_i$ is equal to $s_i$) and a set $N$ of $n$ bins, each having a capacity $d$.
 We ask whether it is possible to pack all the items to the bins.

-From this instance we can construct the instance of \textsc{FFCPS} (or \textsc{FFCHS}) in the following way.
+From this instance we can construct the instance of \textsc{FFTPS} (or \textsc{FFTHS}) in the following way.
 Here $T$ will be the set of tasks, $N$ will be the set of agents.
 The minimal salaries of the agents are equal to 1; the speed of processing the task $t_j$ by the agent $i$ is equal to $s_{i, j} = s_j$ .
-In \textsc{FFCPS} we set the total budget $v$ to be equal to $n$.
-In \textsc{FFCHS} we set $v$ to $\sum_{t_i \in T}s_i$.
+In \textsc{FFTPS} we set the total budget $v$ to be equal to $n$.
+In \textsc{FFTHS} we set $v$ to $\sum_{t_i \in T}s_i$.
 Of course, there exists a feasible schedule if and only if there exists a feasible bin-packing. \end{proof}